Year 9 Food Technology

 Formal assessment is in the form of projects, practical assessments and evaluation of products produced.

-Where does the course lead to?
+Where does the course lead?

 The Year 9 course will provide students with valued culinary skills.